norla/exp-kafka-listener/README.md

 __Manual commits and streams__

-Use this if you want to be sure that all messages are processed before being committed.
+Use this if you want as low risk as posible of losing messages during crashes/restarts.
-Any in-flight messages will be re-sent in case of a process crash/restart.
-Back-pressure is handled by node js streams so the fetch rate is adjusted to the consumption rate.
+Back-pressure is handled by node js streams so the fetch rate is adjusted to the consumption rate, keeping the number of in-flight messages low.

 ```js
 const kafka = require("exp-kafka-listener");